mcode/request-generator/README.md

 ## Versions
 This application requires node v14.

+## Keys
+Embedded in the application are the public and provate keys used to generate and verify JSON Web Tokens (JWT) that are used to authenticate/authorize calls to a CDS-Hooks service.
+The public key is contained in the public/.well-known/jwks.json document.
+The private key is contained in src/keys/crdPrivateKey.js file.
+The keys were generated from https://mkjwk.org/.
+To update these keys you can generate a new key pair from this site, ensure that you request the Show X.509 option is set to yes.
+Once generated you can replace the public and private keys.
+You will also need to update the src/utils/auth.js file with the corrisponding key information.

 ### How To Override Defaults
 The .env file contains the default URI paths, these can be overwritten from the start command as follows: